-A Powerful Mindset Shift is One Word Away
+A Perspective Shift is One Word Away

-If you have been a subscriber to this blog for a while, you’ve likely gathered that our mind is a powerful effector on our life experience.
+If you’ve been a subscriber to this blog for a while, you’ve likely gathered that our mind is a powerful effector on our life experience.
 That our feelings of happiness, satisfaction and empowerment are less about what’s happening, and more about how we FEEL about what’s happening—how we interpret, frame and respond to what IS.

 Let’s say you’re a parent of active kids, especially those from ages 12-17.
-Unless you’re an urban dweller with loads of safe public transit available, that sentence directly translates into you doing a whole lot of driving.
+Unless you’re an urban dweller with loads of safe public transit available, the previous sentence directly translates into you doing a whole lot of driving.
 Often while you have many other things to do, including work and commuting and home stewardship.
 Often with a grumpy, hungry or otherwise teenagery-acting kid in the passenger seat, maybe wrapped up in social media on his/her phone.
 And the lament becomes:

 “I have to drive my kids EVERYwhere.” (insert big sigh and eye-roll)